jprolle/thesingingdesigner/README.md

 # thesingingdesigner
-Where singing and designs are connected together as one perfect harmony of arts
+Where the singing and designs are connected together as one perfect harmony of arts